gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Deprecate and remove support for resolution via configurations.
 - Add a report that shows the details for the components and binaries produced by a project.
 - Bust up the 'plugins' project.

+## Tech debt for 'platform-*' and 'language-*' subprojects

+- Convert all production classes to java and use `src/main/java` instead of `src/main/groovy`
+- Switch on strict compile
+- Remove all classycle exclusions